arangodb/arangodb/Documentation/UserManual/Transactions.md

-As required by the *consistency* principle, aborting or rolling back a transaction should also restore secondary indexes to the state at transaction start.
+As required by the *consistency* principle, aborting or rolling back a transaction will also restore secondary indexes to the state at transaction start.
 The following example using a cap constraint should illustrate that:

     /* setup */